IOX-AUXM | Installation, Specs & Features | Geotab

 WARNING!
 Prior to IOX-AUXM installation, read and follow Important Safety Information and Limitations of Use, located at the end of the document.
 Always read and follow all safety information to prevent loss of vehicle control and serious injury.

 Identify and test the connection points for the auxiliaries you wish to monitor.
 Please note, the IOX wire has a reach of approximately 3.5 feet from the GO Device mounting location.
 Extending the wiring to reach some connection points may be necessary.
 Make the auxiliary connections and secure them using an approved method, such as T-tapping.
 Ensure none of the components or wiring interferes with the safe operation of the vehicle.

 Unplug the GO device from the vehicle and remove the IOX expansion port cover on your GO device.

-The IOX-AUXM has four inputs — configured and labelled Aux 1–4.
+The IOX-AUXM has four inputs — configured and labeled Aux 1–4.
 Connect the desired auxiliaries in the vehicle to the IOX-AUXM wires, as needed.
 If more than four auxiliaries are required please refer to Expanding your IOX-AUXM.

 Aux 1 = Blue Aux 2 = Orange Aux 3 = Green Aux 4 = White

 Once you connect the IOX-AUXM to the GO device, plug in the GO device and immediately start the vehicle.
 The GO device will enter debug mode.

 While the GO device is in debug mode, trigger each auxiliary one at a time so the IOX-AUXM learns the inputs.
 Once the IOX-AUXM learns an input, the GO device emits a number of beeps corresponding to the auxiliary number.
 For proper configuration, you must hear the beeps when the auxiliaries are triggered both ON AND OFF (e.g. Aux 2 sounds two beeps when triggered ON and then two beeps when triggered OFF).
 Repeat this step until the corresponding beeps are heard on BOTH trigger ON and trigger OFF.